 I like nothing better than to wander around a second-hand bookshop, not knowing what I’m going to find.
-I nearly always veer toward self-help books or the mind-body-spirit section.
+But I nearly always end up in the non-fiction section, honing in on psychology and spirituality.

 Listed below are some of my all-time favourite books, the real page-turners that I’ll read again and again.
 I’ll be adding more to this list so check back often.
 They are mostly in the non-fiction self-help/psychology/spirituality genres.

 The links will take you to amazon.co.uk and if you purchase via the link I’ll get a small commission – at no extra cost to yourself.
 Thanks in advance if you do!

 My full disclosure on affiliate products can be read here

 My Favourite ‘Must Read Before You Die’ Books – click the titles to read more reviews on amazon

 This has to be number one on my list.
 When it first came out in 2004 it changed the way I did therapy.
 For sure, I’d only just finished my initial training back then but this book – and the subsequent training I did with the HG Institute – provided me with a blueprint for how people can change.
 Ground-breaking and essential reading for all humans!

 When it comes to books on spiritual enlightenment Eckhart Tolle’s has to be right up there.
 Written in simple, easy-to-understand language, I love dipping back into this every so often.
 I always seem to get deeper wisdom each time I do.
 Indeed, it’s a great book even if you have time to read only one page a day.
 Perennial spiritual philosophy for the 21st century.